Ready to Pawty in Style!

 For a bandana like this, I prefer to leave my gap somewhere on the top edge.
 I usually roll the top edges a little (whether sewn or not) to gather an easy edge for tying as well as make the perfect fit.
 This means that the top edge isn’t readily visible in the finished bandana.
 If (like me) you hate hand stitching closures, this ensures that the visible areas of your finished bandana are nicely neat and will help hide any boo-boos you might make when hand-sewing.
 Ditto if there are any slight misalignments if you are folding and top stitching instead of sewing closed.

 - Trim excess fabric from the seam allowances on the inside corners of your bandana to help things reverse neatly without bunching.

 - Sew the gap closed using either hand stitching or machine topstitching.

-- Hand sew the gap closed using a blind/ladder stitch to keep things “invisible”.
+- Option 1: Hand sew the gap closed using a blind/ladder stitch to keep things “invisible” without any topstitching.

-- Alternatively, you can fold the gap, iron to match the neighbouring edges, and topstitch.
-You can topstitch across the upper hem instead or the whole bandana.
+- Option 2: Alternatively, fold the gap, iron to match the neighbouring edges, and topstitch a narrow line around the bandana, inset from the edge.
+See additional example below.

 In the years since writing this post, I’ve gotten a lot more confident with my sewing.
 Nowadays, I almost always topstitch.
 It gives a slightly more finished look if making a similar style of bandana.
 But it’s still totally optional and the bandanas look great without it.
 We’re still using these birthday bandanas and they look perfect after several years of celebrations, drool, and washing.

 More DIY Reversible Dog Bandada Options and Ideas